cwood821/HTMLElement/readme.md

 ```

 ## Notes
 - The class handles [void html elements](https://www.w3.org/TR/html/syntax.html#void-elements).
-These will not be closed.
+These tags will not be closed and will not have innerHTML.
 - Inline CSS style should be passed as a sub-array in the attributes array.
 The class will automatically format style attributes appropriately.
 ```php
 // Create paragraph tag with bold styling.